Strictly Come Dancing 2020 | Start date, contestants and latest news - TheNewsTrace

 The Strictly Come Dancing 2020 line-up is now full, with all 12 dancers confirmed to participate.

-All eyes have been on Jamie Laing after he pulled out of the competitors early final yr.
-In the course of the 2019 launch present, he injured himself and needed to withdraw from the present.
+All eyes had been on Jamie Laing after he pulled out of the competitors early final 12 months.
+Throughout the 2019 launch present, he injured himself and needed to withdraw from the present.

-Though his area was stuffed by Kelvin Fletcher, many suspected he’d be given one other shot on the present.
+Though his area was crammed by Kelvin Fletcher, many suspected he’d be given one other shot on the present.

-The Made In Chelsea star has now been confirmed for the 18th collection, and he’s hoping to make this one successful!
+The Made In Chelsea star has now been confirmed for the 18th sequence, and he’s hoping to make this one a hit!

 Talking of his Strictly signing, he mentioned: “Right here we go once more, hopefully this time I can final lengthy sufficient so my mum can see me dance.”

-He added: “The explanation I’m doing it, is to make my mum proud however all I did final yr was make her much more disillusioned.
-Let’s change that this yr, can’t wait!!”
+He added: “The explanation I’m doing it, is to make my mum proud however all I did final 12 months was make her much more dissatisfied.
+Let’s change that this 12 months, can’t wait!!”

 Former boxer Nicola Adams will likely be a part of the present’s first-ever same-sex pairing.